Boyle-Lab/Blacklist/README.md

 ## Demo

-We include a small demo file of an unmapped chromosome from mm10.
-Execution time of this demo is approximately 2.7 seconds.
-The expected output is a bed annotation of a low-mappability region across the entire segment:
+We include a small demo file of an unmapped chromosome from mm10 (chrUn_GL456392).
+Execution time of this demo is approximately 0.025 seconds.
+The expected output is a bed annotation of a abnormal region across the entire segment:
 ```
-Processing input/demo.bam
-demo	0	23600	1	227
+cd demo
+./Blacklist chrUn_GL456392
+chrUn_GL456392	5200	23600	3	18
 ```

 # Installation